icarusfactor/openstack-Installs/elkstack/ELK_INSTALL_CENTOS7.6.md

 ______

-11. To monitor OPENSTACK networking with OpenVswitch we will need to add a plugin to gather information for the Software Defined Switch switch.
+11. To monitor OPENSTACK networking with OpenVswitch we will need to add a plugin to gather information for the Software Defined Switch.

 ```